 4 Reviews - 2 Repeat ClientsEndorse Micah Kohn

 Came back to Micah to have him master a remix of a track he had previously mastered, and he delivered extremely quick results at a very high quality.
 Was well worth the money

 Best communication I’ve had with an engineer, plus amazing work.
 This dude really delivers, and is versatile, being able to handle many differ genres

 Micah has extensive musical background and he is very informative about the foundations of making music.
 I have been able to jump start my music education with mini quizzes and techniques that have helped me to grasp some fundamental concepts.
 I will continue my tutoring and studying my notes, an awesome resource from our time together.

 Amazing customer service, keeps in contact throughout the whole process, final project exceeded my demands

 Interview with Micah Kohn

-Q: What's your typical work process?
+Q: What's your strongest skill?